 Mudflats become exposed during low tides which can cause boaters to get stranded.
 There is a tide chart and other boater safety information located on the information bulletin board near the launch ramp to assist boaters in planning their trip.
 Navigational charts can be obtained through NOAA’s website or a local retailer (Ref.
 No. 18AHA18651).

-The endangered California clapper rail is found in the marshes surrounding Alviso Slough.
-Clapper rails become vulnerable to predation during high tide events when they seek refuge in higher ground.
-The Water Trail recommends boaters maintain a buffer distance of 50 feet (15 meters) from clapper rail habitat and not enter channels that are less than 100 feet wide, particularly during high tide events.
+The endangered Ridgway’s rail is found in the marshes surrounding Alviso Slough.
+Ridgway’s rails become vulnerable to predation during high tide events when they seek refuge in higher ground.
+The Water Trail recommends boaters maintain a buffer distance of 50 feet from Ridgway’s rail habitat and not enter channels that are less than 100 feet wide, particularly during high tide events.

 Pacific harbor seals are the only marine mammal resident in the Bay year-round.
 Harbor seals tend to use the same terrestrial sites year after year, called “haul-out sites.”
 Research has shown that harbor seals using haul-out sites are sensitive to disturbance by humans.
 The Marine Mammal Protection Act requires a distance of 300 feet from marine mammals, but the Water Trail recommends keeping a distance of approximately 500 feet from a harbor seal haul-out during the pupping season (March – July).
 To help you visualize what these distances mean, 100 feet is approximately the distance of six sea kayaks.